segergabriel/FastRobots/Lab7.md

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/7m.png?raw=true)

-A constant step response experiment towards a wall was used to find d and m, with a PWM value of 200.
+For the step response, the car was driven at a constant speed towards a wall to find steady-state velocity, d and m, with a PWM value of 200.
+The 90% rise time, representing the time it takes for the car to reach 90% of the steady state velocity was also determined.
 This approach generated the following data:

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/7fig1.png?raw=true)

-Looking at the graph we can see that the speed reaches steady state at a derivative of about xm/s.
-And the 90% rise time was about 1s.
+The 90% step time required finding the time at which the car reaches 2200mm/s * 0.9 = 1980 mm/s.
+And the 90% rise time is around 1s.
 So we have,

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/7math.png?raw=true)